Isap31/SproutAgent-2026/README.md

-# BridgeAI
+# BagelAI
 ### The Agent That Bridges Every Other Agent

 > AI is everywhere.
 But almost nobody knows how to actually use it.

-BridgeAI is a proactive AI literacy agent delivered as a home screen widget.
+BagelAI is a proactive AI literacy agent delivered as a home screen widget.
 It lives inside the technology behaviors people already have, meets them where they are, and teaches them to harness AI through doing — not lecturing.

 ---